Egg Curry Recipe

 You may also like: Dum Aloo, Shahi Paneer, Soya Chunks Curry

-Serving Suggestions for Egg Curry
+Tips for Making Egg Curry

-Egg Curry (Anda Curry) pairs beautifully with steamed basmati rice or jeera rice for a comforting, homestyle meal.
+Egg Curry pairs beautifully with steamed basmati rice or jeera rice for a comforting, homestyle meal.
 The soft boiled eggs soak up the rich, spiced onion-tomato gravy, making each bite satisfying and full of flavor.
 If you prefer bread, serve it with roti, naan, or paratha to scoop up every bit of the curry.

 To balance the spices, add a cooling side like cucumber raita or onion salad.
-A small portion of lemon pickle or mango chutney can bring a tangy contrast.
+A small portion of lemon pickle, mango pickle or chutney can bring a tangy contrast.
 For a fuller Indian thali experience, pair this curry with dal tadka and a simple vegetable stir-fry, creating a wholesome and hearty spread.

 Yes, you can crack raw eggs directly into the simmering curry to make a poached egg curry, but the traditional Anda Curry uses hard-boiled eggs for better texture.